 Don’t Miss Opportunities for Probate Sales

-Sales of real estate during a probate are a great opportunity for real estate licensees.
+Selling a house in probate is provides great opportunities for real estate licensees.
 However, there are additional requirements the licensee should be aware of in probate sales.

 Just because you’ve never sold a home in probate is no reason to forgo the opportunity.
 We spend the necessary time to explain the requirements of probate sales to agents to ensure the following proceeds go as smoothly as possible.
 Once agents complete their first probate sale, they usually realize how easy the process can be.
 Here’s a couple of tips if you are contemplating jumping into this lucrative area:

 NRS 148.260 provides that a sale of real property at a private sale must not be confirmed by the court unless the court is satisfied that the sum offered represents the fair market value of the property sold and the real property has been appraised within 1 year before the time of sale.
-If the property has not been appraised, a new appraisement must be performed, as in the case of an original appraisement of an estate, at any time before the sale or confirmation of the property.
+If the property has not been appraised, a new appraisement must be performed.
 The court must be satisfied that the property is being sold for fair market value.
 Accordingly, the probate attorney will file a petition to confirm the sale which will include a copy of the appraisal.

 There are many situations where there is a discrepancy between the value determined by the appraisal and the proposed sale price.
 The statute does not specifically address this question; however, my experience over the last 30 years is that small discrepancies are not a problem.
 However, if the appraisal were to reflect a significantly higher value, then the attorney should address this issue in the petition to confirm the sale.

-If you are interested in learning more about the lucrative area of probate sales contact an experienced probate Attorney today.
+If you are interested in learning more about selling a house in probate contact an experienced probate Attorney today.

 For more than 30 years, Attorney Lee A. Drizin has practiced in the areas of estate planning, probate, trusts, guardianship, and real estate matters representing clients throughout the state of Nevada.